 - You can complete a rental even if the storage facility is closed.
 This feature is helpful when you are ready to rent in the middle of the night or on the weekend.

-Things to know about renting in person:
+Things to know about renting in person

-What’s in a rental agreement:
+What’s in a storage unit rental agreement?

 - Description of the unit